Stacey Abrams: Honors and awards

 Abrams received the Stevens Award for Outstanding Legal Contributions and the Elmer Staats Award for Public Service, both national honors presented by the Harry S. Truman Foundation.
 She was also a 1994 Harry S. Truman Scholar.

 In 2001, Ebony magazine named Abrams one of "30 Leaders of the Future".
 In 2004 she was named to Georgia Trend's "40 Under 40" list, and the Atlanta Business Chronicle named Abrams to its "Top 50 Under 40" list.
 In 2006 she was named a Georgia Rising Star by Atlanta Magazine and by Law & Politics Magazine.

 Abrams received a single vote, from Kathleen Rice, in the 2019 election for Speaker of the U.S. House.

 In 2019, Abrams received the Distinguished Public Service Award from the University of Texas LBJ School of Public Affairs, where she obtained her Master's of Public Affairs in 1998.
 The award is the highest honor bestowed upon alumni of the school, with recipients selected by their fellow alumni.
 The award reflects her "remarkable leadership on behalf of her constituents as well as citizens all over this country", according to Dean Angela Evans.

 For her nonviolent campaign to get out the vote, Abrams has been nominated for a Nobel Peace Prize.
 In 2021, she was included in the Time 100, Time's annual list of the 100 most influential people in the world.

 Abrams was nominated for the Primetime Emmy Award for Outstanding Character Voice-Over Performance in 2021 for her work on an election-themed special episode of Black-ish.
 She lost at the 73rd Primetime Creative Arts Emmy Awards to Maya Rudolph of Big Mouth.
+In 2025, she was elected to the American Academy of Arts and Sciences.